Why are Private Practice Therapists Not Accepting Insurance?

 Additionally, some clients I work with do not meet criteria for a mental health diagnosis and some would prefer to have the details of their mental health treatment separate from their insurance/medical record.

 Working outside of insurance allows me to offer care that isn’t confined to a specific modality or timeline.
-It gives us the freedom to respond to your needs and what’s actually happening for you, rather than trying to fit your experience into a predefined model to meet the needs of a system.
+It gives us the freedom to respond to what’s actually happening for you instead of trying to fit your experience into a predefined model.
+Ultimately, it’s about prioritizing your needs rather than the needs of a system.

 Financial realities